-Commissioner with Greater Sydney Commission, where she led the agenda to deliver inclusive, connected and healthy communities through innovative urban planning and community/stakeholder engagement and collaborations across Greater Sydney.
-Ms Nesbitt has strong networks with local, state and Federal government as well as business, universities and community organisations.
-Ms Nesbitt is a Fellow Planning Institute of Australia, Graduate Australian Institute of Company Directors, Councillor NSW Parks and Leisure Australia and volunteer with supporting our healthcare workforce.
+Ms Nesbitt is an urban and regional planner with 30 years' experience in the government, nongovernment and private sectors.
+Ms Nesbitt is a Hawkesbury local and was most recently Social Commissioner with Greater Sydney Commission, supporting our healthcare workforce.
 She is committed to improving support for rural and regional GPs so that others are tempted to work in smaller centres and find the same joy she experiences from living and working in a small community.
 Dr Tamilarasan has extensive experience in general practice training having previously managed the GP training programme for Western NSW for many years.
 She knows the importance of nurturing our future medical workforce by supervising medical students and GP registrars within her practice and remains involved in GP training external to her practice.